bjornrommel/steinkauz/project/position_time/Readme.md

 # Positioning and Timing of Nodes

+Deploying nodes is not perfect: nodes are usually slightly mis-positioned.
+Furthermore, the clocks used in nodes tend to drift over time.
+Using source location, all available first breaks and later pinger time signals, however, the position of nodes and their time drifts can be determined.

+[Source and Receive Positioning](SubsurfaceModel.png?raw=true) shows the source and receiver points in red and green, respectively, and before and after re-positioning as open and filled circles, respectively.
+Since the source positioning is very accurate to begin with, source points are virtually unchanged.

 ## Installation

 The software is written in C++ according to the ISO C++20 Standard, with the graphics written in Python 3.
 So, obviously, it requires a working C++ and [Python 3](https://www.python.org) environment.
 Furthermore, it specifically requires the [Eigen directory](https://eigen.tuxfamily.org) as well as the [matplotlib](https://matplotlib.org/) and [pybind11](https://github.com/pybind/pybind11) modules.
 And it is tested with VisualStudio 2022 only; however, do not use "debug" mode with VisualStudio: pybind11 calling matplotlib fails when closing the interpreter.